pac4j/jee-pac4j/README.md

         }
     }

 "http://localhost:8080/callback" is the url of the callback endpoint (see below).
-It may not be defined for REST support only.
+It may not be defined for REST support / direct clients only.

 If your application is configured via dependency injection, no factory is required to build the configuration, you can directly inject the `Config` via the appropriate setter.

 ### Define the callback endpoint (only for stateful / indirect authentication mechanisms)

-Some authentication mechanisms rely on external identity providers (like Facebook) and thus require to define a callback endpoint where the user will be redirected after login at the identity provider.
-For REST support only, this callback endpoint is not necessary.
+Indirect clients rely on external identity providers (like Facebook) and thus require to define a callback endpoint where the user will be redirected after login at the identity provider.
+For REST support / direct clients only, this callback endpoint is not necessary.
 It must be defined in the *web.xml* file by the `CallbackFilter`:

     <filter>